villano-lab/nrCascadeSim/README.md

 [24000	215000	1e+14]

 # Root file (output) format

+*Note: [ROOT](https://root.cern/install/) is needed to open these files.*

+A file that contains the separate NR deposits, along with their Ionization deposits (INTERNAL: see lab notebook N-MISC-16-001 pg 35).
+In addition all of the exiting gamma energies and times should be listed.

 The output files are *.root files and therefore cannot be read as text.
 Instead, they need to be imported to a program to be read out.